MikeyBeez/RAGAgent/architectureguide.md

    - ollama_embeddings.py: Transforms those memories into a language understood by AI, using embeddings to create a searchable and retrievable knowledge base.

 10. 🧵 **The Pattern Loom (pattern_manager.py)**
-    - NEW!
-Manages the Fabric patterns that guide OTTO's conversational flow.
+    - Manages the Fabric patterns that guide OTTO's conversational flow.
     - Loads, selects, and applies conversation patterns to shape the AI's responses and behavior.

+11. 🎭 **The Input Sorcerer (process_prompt.py)**
+    - Interprets and processes user inputs, determining whether they are commands or prompts.
+    - Handles various commands like searching, memory recall, and chat management.
+    - Prepares prompts for the AI by adding context from searches or memory recalls.
+    - Manages the integration of Fabric patterns into the conversation flow.

 ## 🎨 Customization Canvases 🎨